 The Conversion Rate, as with CTR vs clicks, is theoretically a better metric to use than just conversions.
 This is because it helps you work out the speed at which inventory is causing conversions.
 In this way, it is easier to compare campaigns/publishers which are running different amounts of impressions.

 A conversion is a catch-all term for an acquisition (sale) or action which results from a CPA campaign.
 It comes from the idea of converting a non-customer into a customer.

 Conversion Rate is an inconsistent measure, unfortunately.
 This is because generally CPA campaigns are used to mop up remnant inventory.
 Remnant inventory quality can change significantly depending on what other campaigns are running.

 The Conversion Rate formula is:

 The above example is why advertisers can’t care too much about conversion rates.
 They want to keep ad impressions down to reduce ad serving costs, but they have to accept that sites have other deals going on and so the inventory they get will be of variable quality.
-Advertisers therefore focus on the amount of conversions they get in total usually.
+Advertisers, therefore, focus on the number of conversions they get in total usually.

 Other names for Conversion Rate (synonyms)

 Find out more

 - Conversion Rate Calculator